-

 Pacific Parnassus, Mount Tamalpais

-Google Lens entry: Arthur Bowen Davies was born in Utica, New York.
-He developed an interest in art at the age of fifteen after he saw a traveling exhibition of American landscape paintings.
-Davies trained in Chicago and New York, and in 1892, he married Virginia Meriwether, one of the first female physicians in New York state.
-Regular trips to Europe helped him formulate his distinctive, dream-like landscapes and imaginative figure paintings, which were purchased and promoted by leading American collectors.
+Arthur Bowen Davies trained in Chicago and New York, and in 1892, he married Virginia Meriwether, one of the first female physicians in New York state.
+Regular trips to Europe helped him formulate his distinctive, dreamlike landscapes and imaginative figure paintings, which were purchased and promoted by leading American collectors.

-Davies climbed Mount Tamalpais in Marin County to create drawings for this atmospheric view of Stinson Beach.
-He was interested in the colors of the landscape, painting the deep, inky blues of the Pacific Ocean and the warm golden hills leading to the beach below.
-Painting from a high vantage, Davies is able to assert the great panoramic qualities of the California landscape—using long, arcing contours, he compresses the hilltop perspective, holding the viewer high above the water.
+Davies climbed Mount Tamalpais in Marin County to create drawings for this atmospheric view of Stinson Beach and Bolinas Lagoon.
+He was interested in the colors of the landscape, painting the deep, inky blues of the Pacific Ocean and the warm, golden hills leading to the beach below.
+Painting from the mountain, which he likened to Greece’s Mount Parnassus, Davies emphasized the sweeping panoramic qualities of the scene below: using long, arcing contours, he compresses the hilltop perspective, holding the viewer high above the water.

 - Artist